JamesByers/fireflies_project/README.md

 * Compact implementation fits in a 4 x 2.75 x 2 inch project box
 * Optional RS485 daughter board supports up to 50m of wire between the controller and the first LED.
 10m of wire is supported with no daughter board
 * Uses a surface mount XOR gate to level shift the 3.3V [800kHz signal](./assets/800kHz_original_and_level_shifted_double_1_5.png) to the 5V required by the LEDs
-* Uses all top side pins of an Waveshare RP2040 Zero microcontroller
-* Utilizes a custom circuit board design with full ground plane and top copper pour.
+* Implements a custom circuit board design with full ground plane and top copper pour.
   * [Schematic](./assets/Fireflies_2_0_1_schematic.pdf) (PDF)
   * PCB designed in Kicad
     * PCB dimensions: 56mm x 66mm (2.2 x 2.6 inch)
     * Gerber PCB fabrication files are available [here](./hardware_files/Gerber/).

+* Uses all top side pins of an Waveshare RP2040 Zero microcontroller

 <table>files
   <tr>